-Corresponds to the setting "Show tooltips" in the Tools > Options dialog, General property sheet.
+Corresponds to the setting "Show tooltips" in the Tools > Options dialog.

 Returns an individual CommandBar object that you can use to access an individual toolbar.

 Which CommandBar object you get depends on the value that you pass to Item.
 You can specify either the numeric index or the name of the desired toolbar.
 Examples: